-Assisted to plan for when they are not there, and for the future of the person they care for rethink.org
+6. Assisted to plan for when they are not there, and for the future of the person they are for

 Some adults living with a mental illness rely on older family members, particularly their parents, for unpaid care and support.
 Many older unpaid carers worry how the person they are caring for will be supported and housed when they are no longer around to provide this help.